-(a Columbian think tank) research project, in collaboration with partners such as IDOS (a German think tank), to examine how power and influence operate within the UN Development System.
+(a Columbian think tank) research project and in collaboration with partners such as IDOS (a German think tank), Tomorrow Is Possible led the research to examine how power and influence operate within the UN Development System.
 Beyond formal bodies like the General Assembly, ECOSOC, and Executive Boards, decisions are often shaped through informal networks, regional blocs, leadership dynamics, and coalitions of states.
 The study maps formal and informal pathways, offering reform-oriented insights and actionable analysis on how decisions are made, who drives them, and how underrepresented actors can strengthen their voice in global governance.

 The Swedish International Development Cooperation Agency (Sida) held its senior management retreat on 2 September 2025 in Stockholm, Sweden.
 Tomorrow Is Possible was invited to deliver a key note speech on the future of Development Cooperation.
 The presentation was an opportunity to present some new ideas and hard facts on the changing landscape.
 The full presentation can be found here.